How is treatment performed?

 In addition, as men are becoming more esthetically inclined, more of them desire smooth skin in many different areas.
 Bushy eyebrows can be reshaped.
 Stray hairs across the bridge of the nose, on the upper cheeks, or on the ears can be eliminated.
 Excessive hair on the shoulders, chest and back, can be removed.
 The throat hairline can be permanently raised to relieve the irritation and pimpling at the collar line that bothers many men.
 Finally, men whose occupations require them to be clean shaven at all times and who have heavy beards and tender skin, consider it a benefit to remove the entire beard.

-How does Lucy Peters charge for treatment sessions?
+How does Body Hair Gone charge for treatment sessions?

 We charge by an hourly rate, not by the area of body.
 That way, the technician can treat each desired area according to the client's priority.